sf-wdi-18/username_generator/readme.md

 3. create a function `generate_username3` that takes three arguments: first_name, last_name and birth_year
     * combine them into one string, e.g. "smith1980"
-    * use only the last two digits of birth_year
+    * but use only the last two digits of birth_year, e.g. "smith80"
-    * reject invalid birth_year input: e.g. cases like 80, 198, 20111
+    * and reject invalid birth_year input: e.g. cases like 80, 198, 20111

-4. Privilege levels `check_privilege` --> GOAL: "seller-jdoe78", "admin-xkcd78"
-    * Create a function that allocates privileges according to the following table:
+4. create a function `check_privilege` that allocates privileges according to the following table:

         * 0 --> "user"
         * 1 --> "seller"
         * 2 --> "manager"
         * 3 --> "admin"

     * return a string indicating the corresponding privilege level
     * make the privilege level 0 by default
     * STRETCH: modify your function to `generate_username4` and have it create accounts that specify user privileges
-        * prefix usernames with e.g. "admin-", "seller-" --> "seller-jdoe78"
+        * prefix usernames with e.g. "admin-", "seller-"
+            * GOAL: "seller-jdoe78", "admin-xkcd78"
         * However do not add any prefix for normal users.